 - Getting regular STIs TESTING is key to taking the worry out of sex and feeling confident and well.
 STIs TESTING is safe and confidential.

 - Before you start trying to get pregnant and start a family.
-Women can pass syphilis to their babies. during pregnancy and at birth (congenital syphilis).
+Women can pass syphilis to their babies, either during pregnancy and at birth (congenital syphilis).
 Congenital syphilis can cause miscarriage and stillbirth or result in serious birth abnormalities.

 - To get a test you can go to a Sexual health clinics, GP clinics and community health centres provide sexual health services.